 Here Are The 10 Most Heart-Warmingly Beautiful Small Towns In Pennsylvania

+Which of the prettiest towns in Pennsylvania have you visited?
 What are your favorite small towns?
 Share in the comments below!